RalphManosca/basket-frontend/README.md

 4. Push it up: `git push origin feature/my-cool-feature`
 5. Open a Pull Request

-## License

-This is part of the Cinch Coding Assignment.

 ## Need Help?

 Run into issues?
 Open an issue on GitHub and I'll take a look!